rackerlabs/technical-blog/_posts/2020-02-26-topics-in-the-google-cloud-professional-data-engineer-certification-exam.md

 #### Linux Academy

-I used the Linux Academy as my primary source of study material.
+I used Linux Academy as my primary source of study material.
 I went through the whole data engineering course and found it very useful.
 They updated their course quite recently, so it is very precise and provides many helpful tips and content that comes up in the exam.
 Because the practice tests are similar